 The on-site lighting is typical street lighting found along most internal residential developments.
 The photometric plan shows how the lighting meets the illumination requirements to avoid light in excess of 0.5 footcandles from spilling over the Subject Property line.
-The lighting proposed will create enough visibility to provide safety but not so much as to cause glare on the adjacent roads or properties.
-Private street lighting consists of pole mounted light fixtures located on all public roads, alleys, and major open spaces.
+The lighting will create enough visibility to provide safety but not so much as to cause glare on the adjacent roads or properties.
+Street lighting consists of pole mounted light fixtures located on private roads, alleys, and major open spaces.
 The Applicant will also coordinate with MCDOT, Division of Traffic Engineering and Operations to locate streetlights in the public rights-of-way.

-As shown in the Development Standards table, the Site Plan meets all of the general requirements and development standards of Section 4.5 of the Zoning Ordinance; and as outlined above, the general development requirements of Article 59-6 of the Zoning Ordinance.
+As shown in the Development Standards table, the Site Plan meets all of the general requirements and development standards of Sections 59.4.4.8, 4.3.3, 4.9.5 and 4.9.6 of the Zoning Ordinance and as outlined above, the general development requirements of Article 59-6 of the Zoning Ordinance.